The History of the Division of Juvenile Justice

-Karl Holton School was converted to the Karl Holton Drug and Alcohol Abuse Treatment Center (DAATC), (now known as Karl Holton Youth Correctional Drug and Alcohol Treatment Facility), devoted entirely to programming wards with substance use and abuse problems.
-The CYA thus became the first youthful offender agency in the country to devote an entire major institution for that purpose.
+Karl Holton School was converted to the Karl Holton Drug and Alcohol Abuse Treatment Center (DAATC), (now known as Karl Holton Youth Correctional Drug and Alcohol Treatment Facility), devoted entirely to programming youths with substance use and abuse problems.
+The CYA thus became the first youthful offender agency in the country to devote an entire major institution towards that purpose.

-Jerry L. Harper, former Undersheriff of the Los Angeles Sheriff’s Department, was appointed director in March.
+Jerry L. Harper, a former Undersheriff of the Los Angeles Sheriff’s Department, was appointed Director in March.

-June, the CYA closed the Fred C. Nelles Youth Correctional Facility in Whittier.
-This was CYA’s oldest facility spanning more than 100 years.
+In June, the CYA closed the Fred C. Nelles Youth Correctional Facility in Whittier.
+This was CYA’s oldest facility, spanning more than 100 years.
 The last youth left the facility on May 27, 2004.

-June, the CYA closed its operation of Mt.
+Moreover, in June, the CYA ended its operation of the Mt.
 Bullion Youth Conservation Camp in Mariposa County.

-November, Farrell v.
+In November, Farrell v.
 Allen Consent Decree filed with the court.
-This action was brought by a taxpayer, Margaret Farrell, against Walter Allen III, Director of the California Youth Authority.
+This action was brought by a taxpayer, Margaret Farrell, against Walter Allen III, the Director of the California Youth Authority at that time.

 In a reorganization of the California corrections agencies, the CYA became the Division of Juvenile Justice (DJJ) within the Department of Corrections and Rehabilitation.

-March, Education Services Remedial Plan filed with the court.
+in March, the Education Services Remedial Plan was filed with the court.

-May, Sexual Behavior Treatment Program Remedial Plan filed with the court.
+In May, the Sexual Behavior Treatment Program Remedial Plan was filed with the court.

-June, Health Care Services Remedial Plan filed with the court.
+In June, the Health Care Services Remedial Plan was filed with the court.

-July, Beginning of FY 2006/2007, funding to implement remedial plans is provided for the first time.
+In July, at the outset of FY 2006/2007, funding to implement remedial plans was provided for the first time.

-July, Safety and Welfare Remedial Plan filed with the court.
+In July, the Safety and Welfare Remedial Plan was filed with the court.

-August, Mental Health Remedial Plan filed with the court.
+In August, the Mental Health Remedial Plan was filed with the court.

-June, Health Care Services Remedial Plan filed with the court.
+In June, the Health Care Services Remedial Plan was filed with the court.

-Legislation (SB 81 and AB 191) require most youthful offenders to be committed to county facilities, reserving those convicted of the most serious felonies and having the most severe treatment needs for DJJ.
-Previously adopted financial incentives for counties and the legislative changes reduce DJJ’s population from a peak of approximately 10,000 a decade earlier to approximately 1,700.
+Legislation (SB 81 and AB 191) required most youthful offenders to be committed to county facilities, reserving those convicted of the most serious felonies and having the most severe treatment needs for DJJ.
+Previously adopted financial incentives for counties and these legislative changes reduced DJJ’s population from a peak of approximately 10,000 (a decade earlier) to approximately 1,700.

 In October, David Murphy, a 20 year veteran school administrator, is named DJJ’s Superintendent of Education, fulfilling a significant requirement of the Farrell reform plan for Education.

-In February, the Heman G. Stark Youth Correctional Facility in Chino, originally known as the Youth Training School and subsequently named for the agency’s longest serving director, is closed after 50 years as a juvenile facility and begins a transformation into an adult prison.
+In February, the Heman G. Stark Youth Correctional Facility in Chino—originally known as the Youth Training School and subsequently named for the agency’s longest serving director—was closed after 50 years as a juvenile facility and began transforming into an adult prison.
 DJJ continues to operate five facilities and two fire camps.

-In March, DJJ adopts a new staffing model that adapts to a smaller population but also provides uniform treatment for all DJJ youth to administer reforms required by the Farrell plans.
-Consolidation of staff and facilities results in staff reductions of approximately 400 positions and estimated savings of $30-40 million.
+In March, DJJ adopted a new staffing model that adapted to a smaller population but also provided uniform treatment for all DJJ youth to administer reforms required by the Farrell plans.
+The consolidation of staff and facilities results in staff reductions of approximately 400 positions and estimated savings of $30-40 million.

-In February, DJJ reports to the Alameda Superior Court that is has complied with 82 percent of more than 8,000 policy and program changes required by the Farrell reform plans
+In February, DJJ reported to the Alameda Superior Court that it had complied with 82 percent of more than 8,000 policy and program changes required by the Farrell reform plans.

-Rachel Rios is named Deputy Secretary of Juvenile Justice (Acting)
+Rachel Rios was named Deputy Secretary of Juvenile Justice (Acting).

-In February, counties begin to assume parole supervision of juvenile offenders, under the Public Safety and Rehabilitation Act of 2010.
-The Juvenile Parole Board continues to determine when a youth is sufficiently rehabilitated to warrant release, but county courts and probation officials establish and enforce conditions of supervision.
+In February, counties began to assume parole supervision of juvenile offenders, under the Public Safety and Rehabilitation Act of 2010.
+The Juvenile Parole Board continued to determine when a youth is sufficiently rehabilitated to warrant release, but county courts and probation officials established and enforced conditions of supervision.

-The Southern Youth Correctional Reception Center and Clinic in Norwalk (Los Angeles County) is closed in December.
+The Southern Youth Correctional Reception Center and Clinic in Norwalk (Los Angeles County) closed in December.